imjoy-team/ImJoy/web/public/docs/api.md

 api.createWindow({name: 'new window', type: 'Image Window', w:7, h:7, data: {image: ...}, config: {}}).then(window_callback)
 ```

-You can use the returned object to update the window
+Use the returned object to update the window, or use `onclose` to set a callback

-For example, you can then use it to update the window, or use `onclose` to set a callback function which will be called hen the window is being closed.
+function which will be called hen the window is being closed.

 For Python:
 ```python